Free resources about the Ghana Accra Mission:

 - I used to say “moustiquoes”.
 Also speaking Twi is funny.
 (Pascaline)

 - Elder Ainge told a kid he was going to eat him.
 I don’t remember what he was trying to say.
 (Shane)

 - I accidentally called some goat balls in their language according to my companion who was a native.
 (Adam)

 - Learning the local Twi language brought foreign missionaries closer to the people.
 It provided profound opportunity to share the gospel.
 Locals were excited to hear a foreigner learning to speak the local language.
+How to ask the prices of items.
 (Kelvin)

 - There was a farm at Abomosu and there were farm missionaries, they were to be integrated into full time missionaries.
 They were prepared and the Mission President came to interview them.
 The Mission President interviewed the first person and the answer was no, no, no. The second person came and the first question was answered no and the second question was, you mouth looks black, do you smoke?
 Not understanding this he answered yes.
 This got the Mission President angry and took his car and left.
 (Afran)